Skip to main content

 In the fall, mature fourth-instar emerald ash borer larvae excavate pupal chambers in the sapwood or outer bark where they fold into overwintering “J-shaped larvae.”
 In the spring, the J-shaped larvae shorten into prepupae then shed their cuticle to become naked pupae.
 Pupae are initially creamy white, but the eyes turn red, and the bodies begin to darken as they develop.

 Another critical aspect of emerald ash borer awareness is identifying signs of infestation.
-Adults chew D-shaped exit holes through the bark to emerge from infested trees and can immediately fly upon emergence.
-EAB larvae that are immature as cold weather arrives in the fall will overwinter in their larval gallery.
-Larger larvae complete development the following spring, whereas smaller larvae may require another summer of feeding to complete development.
+Adults chew D-shaped exit holes through the bark to emerge

 Emerald Ash Borer Larvae

-Effect on trees
+Effect on Trees

 The most significant damage to a tree by EAB infestation occurs when the insect is in its larval stage.
 The larvae feed on the conductive tissue of the tree.
-This tissue transfers nutrients and water from the roots to the leaves, and when this is disturbed, the infested ash tree begins to die.
+This tissue transfers nutrients and water from the roots to the leaves, and when this transfer is disrupted, the infested ash tree begins to die.
 At the onset of winter, the larvae relocate to the tree’s bark, effectively cutting off the tissue more.
 This ultimately results in the death of a tree.
 This can take place over several years, and the first noticeable sign is usually some die back in the crown of the tree.
 The tree will usually be dead by the following year or soon after.
-In areas where the insect is invasive and has no natural predators, it can and usually does have a devastating effect on the local ash tree population.
+In areas where the insect is invasive and has no natural predators, the emerald ash borer can and usually does have a devastating effect on the local ash tree population.

 Treatment